"

 Answer the following questions:

-- In a sentence or two, describe each of the three forms of financial crimes reviewed within step #3; that is, ATM & POS Skimming, Business Email Compromise, and Don’t Be a Mule.
+• In one or two sentences, briefly describe each of the three types of financial crimes covered in step #3: ATM & POS Skimming, Business Email Compromise, and Don’t Be a Mule.

-- Identify which agencies are part of the USSS asset and threat response.
+• Identify which agencies are involved in the USSS asset and threat response.

-- Explain how asset and threat response agencies support the work of the USSS
+• Explain how asset and threat response agencies assist the work of the USSS.

-- Describe how technology has changed the nature of investigations and investigative techniques used by the USSS.
+• Describe how technology has transformed the nature of investigations and the investigative techniques used by the USSS.

 Key Terms/Concepts